 Digital Critique Spaces

-The College offers Digital Critiques spaces in Brooks 125, Brooks Rotunda, and the Allred Gallery in Kamphoefner G10 and Kamphoefner 130.
+The College offers Digital Critiques spaces in Brooks 125, Brooks Rotunda, and the Allred Gallery in Kamphoefner G10, and Kamphoefner 130.
+Save on your printing costs by using these display systems instead of printing large boards.
 More information and instructions on using these systems is available here.

 Collaborative Learning Studios

 The College also offers three Collaborative Learning Studios, providing 4–6 collaborative stations in each room.
 Users can collaborate in small groups or work together as a whole class.
 Each station is connected with other stations in the room and with a main presentation display.

 Large Monitors Available in Studios and for Check-out

 25 large monitors are deployed throughout the college for small group collaboration.
 In addition, the Bayley IT Lab offers several large touch-screen display systems for check-out.
 These systems include a portable, adjustable rolling stand, so they can be used throughout the College.
 The systems are available for checkout through the IT Lab.
 Try one of these monitors instead of printing large documents for your presentation or critique.
 Stop by the IT Lab in Brooks 203 and speak to an IT staff member for a demonstration or for more information.

 NC State has made arrangements with Microsoft to offer Office 365 to faculty, staff, and students.
 Access to Office 365 also includes downloads of Microsoft Office for various operating systems.
 For more information go to NC State’s Office 365 web site.

 This license also includes free access to Windows 10 for students.
 For more information, see the software.ncsu.edu site.
 You will need to log in using your Unity ID and password to access these sites.